JonasMok/time_series_patient_numbers_ex/README.md

 # Explatory exercise using time series methods to predict the number of patients in a local walk-in health centre.
-This repositoy register the main results found during a explatory exercise of forecasting using R. I applied time series methods to identify any pattern in the data of a local walk-in health centre.
+This repositoy register the main results obtained during a explatory exercise of forecasting using R. I applied time series methods to identify any pattern in the data of a local walk-in health centre.
 Then, I selected the best models to predict the number of patients.
 The original exercise was part of an assingment that I have done during my MSc course.

 ## Getting Started
-It is necessary to download the dataset avaliable in this repository.
+It is necessary to download the dataset avaliable in this repository: [TimeSeries_example](TimeSeries_example).
 This file is a fictional dataset built to practise time series methods.

 ### Prerequisites